pajaydev/lasso-unpack/README.md

 ## Output

-Output a `lasso-stats.json` file to the parent directory.
+Output a `lasso-stats.json` file to the parent directory, you can check all the files and their sizes bundled by Lasso.

 The lasso-stats.json will look like this :